Sufficientness postulates for measure-valued P\'{o}lya urn sequences: Results

-that is, the predictive distribution of $X_{n+1}$ depends on the sample information only through the total number of counts in each element of the partition, $(N_{n,1},\ldots,N_{n,m})$.
-This fact motivates the next proposition, which is a generalization of Johnson's sufficientness postulate \eqref{intro:equation:johnson_sufficientness}. \end{example}
+\endgroup that is, the probability of observing type $j$ on the $(n+1)$th trial depends on the sample $(X_1,\ldots,X_n)$ only by the number of times that each type in $D_{m(j)}$ has been observed in the past.
+This fact motivates the next proposition, which extends Johnson's sufficientness postulate \eqref{intro:equation:johnson_sufficientness} by considering a grouping of types according to $D_1,\ldots,D_m$.